-A single discount rate of 7.5% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.5%.
+A single discount rate of 7.0% was used to measure the total pension liability.
+This single discount rate was based on the expected rate of return on pension plan investments of 7.0%.
 The projection of cash flows used to determine this single discount rate assumed that the plan sponsor would make the actuarially determined contribution as defined by the funding policy.
 Based on these assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of Net Pension Liability to the Single Discount Rate Assumption: Regarding the sensitivity of the net pension liability to changes in the single discount rate, the following presents the plan's net pension liability, calculated using a single discount rate of 7.5%, as well as what the Plan's net pension liability would be if it were calculated using a single discount rate that is 1-percentage-point lower (6.5%) or 1-percentage-point higher (8.5%) for the years ending June 30, 2017 and 2016:
+Sensitivity of Net Pension Liability(Asset) to the Single Discount Rate Assumption: Regarding the sensitivity of the net pension liability(asset) to changes in the single discount rate, the following presents the Plan's net pension liability(asset), calculated using a single discount rate of 7.0%, as well as what the Plan's net pension liability(asset) would be if it were calculated using a single discount rate that is 1-percentage-point lower (6.0%) or 1-percentage-point higher (8.0%) for the years ending June 30, 2019 and 7.5%, as well as what the Plan's net pension liability would be if it were calculated using a single discount rate that is 1-percentage-point rate that is 1-percentage-point lower (6.5%) or 1-percentage-point higher (8.5%) for the year ending June 30, 2018: